Want to know here to find the best art in Italy? Look no further!

 Traveling in any city as large and popular as Rome can be very expensive.
 And many of Rome’s best museums have hefty entry fees.
 But, fear not, Rome is essentially a living museum with art sprinkled everywhere.

-Most significantly, Rome's churches open their ornate doors for free.
-Inside, you'll find stellar art from the Renaissance and Baroque eras, including works by such luminaries as Michelangelo, Raphael, Bernini, and Caravaggio.
-It also costs nothing to wander in Rome's piazzas and parks, where you'll find even more art on display.
+There are works by such luminaries as Michelangelo, Raphael, Bernini, and Caravaggio.
+It also costs nothing to wander in Rome’s piazzas and parks, where you’ll find even more art on display.

 The best of these free options, I think, is the Church of San Luigi dei Francesi, or St. Louis of the French.
 It’s a small church just one block from Piazza Navona.
 It’s absolutely worth a stop.
 Inside, is the spectacular Contarelli Chapel, which has three massive paintings by Caravaggio.